jbcoe/polymorphic_value/draft.md

 ### X.Z.1 Class template `polymorphic_value` general [polymorphic_value.general]

 A `polymorphic_value` is an object that manages the lifetime of an owned object.
 A `polymorphic_value` object may own objects of different types at different points in its lifetime.
 A `polymorphic_value` object is empty if it has no owned object.
 `polymorphic_value` implements value semantics: the owned object (if any) is copied or destroyed when the `polymorphic_value` is copied or destroyed.
-Copying and destruction of the owned object can be customized by supplying a copier and deleter.
+Copying and destruction of the owned object can be customized by supplying a copier and a deleter, respectively.

 The template parameter `T` of `polymorphic_value<T>` shall be a non-union class type; otherwise the program is ill-formed.
 The template parameter `T` of `polymorphic_value<T>` may be an incomplete type.

-A copier and deleter are said to be _present_ if a `polymorphic_value` object is constructed from a non-null pointer, or from a `polymorphic_value` object where a copier and deleter are present.
+A copier and deleter are said to be _present_ if and only if a `polymorphic_value` object is constructed from a non-null pointer, or from a `polymorphic_value` object where a copier and a deleter are present.

 [Note: Implementations are encouraged to avoid the use of dynamic memory for ownership of small objects.]